caccavale/nid/docs/CONTRIBUTING.md

 clone your repo.

-from nid/ run the justfile setup step
+from nid/ run the justfile install step
-`justfile setup`
+`justfile install`

-Justfile setup will install your venv and install all requirements.

-Activate venv after calling `justfile setup` w/:
-`source venv/bin/activate`